 - Written by Michael Mullan

-In this article we will explore how to use mix composition to control hardness of the ice cream.
-However, the serving temperature which influences the concentration of ice present needs to be considered also.
+In this article we will explore how to use mix composition to control the hardness or "scoopability" of ice cream.
+The serving temperature which influences the concentration of ice present will also be considered.
 The volume of air added during freezing (overrun) and the concentration of emulsifier can also affect hardness.
-However, these effects are generally less significant than the concentration of sweeteners used and are not discussed in this article.
+However, these effects are generally less significant than the concentration of sweeteners used and serving temperature.
 This article should be read in conjunction with the article on the sweetness of ice cream.

 - Written by Lee Williams